- Guide to PHARMACOLOGY

 |Doxycycline is a tetracycline based antibiotic.
 It has been repurposed as a low-potency human metalloprotease inhibitor for periodontitis and is also used as an antimalarial therapy.

 There are a number of salt forms in PubChem.
 The chemical structure we show here matches that of the consensus structure in PubChem, listed in the links table below.
-The DrugBank, ChEBI and ChEMBL entries for doxycycline show a different structure.
+The DrugBank, ChEBI, ChEMBL and PDB entries for doxycycline show a different structure.

-Doxycycline is one of the key access group antibacterials on the World Health Organisation's List of Essential Medicines.
-Click here to access the pdf version of the WHO's 21st Essential Medicines list (2019).
+Doxycycline is one of the key access group antibacterials on the World Health Organisation's List of Essential Medicines (link provided in the Classification table above).

 The Malaria tab on this ligand page provides additional curator comments of relevance to the Guide to MALARIA PHARMACOLOGY.